 We would like to summarise the procedure if your company should happen to incur damage to a transport unit (or the goods inside it).
 In such a case, please proceed as follows:

 Notice of damage and documentation of externally visible damage to freightEvery transport unit to be collected must be inspected by the truck driver on receipt to check for signs of damage on the exterior.
 Any visible damage must be reported whilst still on the terminal premises.
 DB Intermodal staff are normally available at the terminal to offer your truck driver assistance and advice.
 If there is no DB Intermodal agency at the terminal, we would ask your driver to contact the local Kombiverkehr agency for further information.
 Once the notice of damage has been received, it will be documented in a damage report and photographs will be taken at the same time as additional evidence.
-The original damage report and photographs will be kept by DB Intermodal and your driver will be given a copy of the report.
+The original of the damage report and the damage pictures remain with the issuer, the copy of the report will be given to your driver.
 As a company, you have thus complied with the statutory periods for the notice and documentation of damage.

 Having duly submitted a notice of damage, you now have the option of enforcing a claim against Kombiverkehr to be compensated for the damage.
 Please send the documents specified below by email to firstname.lastname@example.org: